Anand-786/tomasulo-algorithm-implementation/README.md

 For full setup and run instructions, see [Usage Guide](./USAGE.md).

+## Sample Outputs

-Below is an example of the simulator’s terminal output when starting a run.
+Below is an example of the simulator’s terminal output when starting a run :

 ```